 When you want individualized care and a personal relationship with your doctor, concierge medicine at South Naperville Family Practice delivers.
 Richard Steslow, DO, offers this service to a limited number of patients, so he can spend more time with each of them in providing preventive care and managing chronic conditions.
-If you’re a resident of Aurora, Illinois, contact South Naperville Family Practice to learn more about the VIP treatment you’ll get with concierge medicine.
+Contact South Naperville Family Practice to learn more about the VIP treatment you’ll get with concierge medicine.
 Call or use the online booking agent to set up a consultation.

 Concierge medicine allows Dr. Steslow to know you better, so he can give you the best medical care possible.
 He’ll take time to learn about your chronic medical issues, your health history, and your daily habits.
 With this service, Dr. Steslow will work with you to create a customized care plan that fits your lifestyle.